Agreeing to get Mayo Clinic’s first face transplant won’t undo his decision. But now he has a second chance for a normal life.

 Dr. Malt’s team reconnected Red’s bone, muscles, skin, and blood vessels first.
 I’m not entirely sure why they waited until September to reattach the nerves.
 I gather that they figured letting the arm heal a bit before working on the wiring was a good idea.

 A few weeks later, Red was feeling severe pain in his right arm: which was good news, under the circumstances.
-Four later, Red was playing baseball again: as a lefty.
+A year or so later, Red was playing baseball again: as a lefty.

 As an adult, folks called Everett Knowles “Eddie.”
 For a while he made a living lifting sides of beef.
 He drove trucks, taxis, and school vans; did volunteer work; and died last year.